HumanMLLM/IRG-MotionLLM/README.md

 ### Stage-1
-On stage-1, we train our model on eight related tasks to endow the model with the meta abilities of motion understanding, motion generation, motion assessment and motion refinement.
+In stage-1, we train our model on eight related tasks to endow the model with the meta abilities of motion understanding, motion generation, motion assessment and motion refinement.
 ```
 cd SFT/HumanML3D
 bash train_stage1.sh